-Researchers recommend cleansing with a product that’s close to your skin’s natural pH.
+Researchers recommend cleansing with a product that has a

-Keeping your skin’s pH at a healthy level may help protect you from skin conditions such as dermatitis, ichthyosis, acne, and Candida albicans infections.
+Keeping your skin’s pH at a healthy level may help protect you from skin conditions like dermatitis, ichthyosis, acne, and Candida albicans infections.
 Although not all products list their pH, some do.

 Try a plant oil to replenish your skin barrier

-Some of the most effective plant oils to use on your skin include:
+Some of the most effective plant oils to consider using on your skin include:

 Look for formulations that include ceramides

 Ceramides are waxy lipids found in especially high concentrations in the stratum corneum.
-They are crucial for the healthy functioning of your skin barrier.
+They are crucial for making sure your skin barrier functions properly.

 Ceramide moisturizers may be especially helpful if you have acne.
 In acne-prone skin, the barrier is often impaired, and acne treatments can leave skin dry and reddened.
-Products containing ceramides may also help protect darker skin, which a
+Products containing ceramides may also help protect darker skin.
+According to a